mparno/fenics-web/source/installation.rst

 system.
 You can do this by going to **System > Administration > Software Sources > Third-Party Software** and clicking on **Add**.
 Then type in ``ppa:fenics/ppa`` and click on **Add Source** and then **Close**.
-A dialog box should appear, asking whether you'd like to update the list of repositories.
+A dialog box should appear, asking whether you would like to update the list of repositories.
 Select **Reload** to update the list.
 You can then install FEniCS from the Ubuntu Software Center.

 Here is a list of commands for installing FEniCS from the FEniCS PPA for those preferring the command-line: